 See WYSA Tryout Policy for current details regarding tryouts.
+Note that all Competitive teams must use tryouts for team formation.

 Any club intending to form competitive teams must make available information that includes team formation policies.
 The information must be viewable prior to tryouts.
 Web links or PDF with this information from each club holding tryouts will be posted to the MAYSA website.